Formation of gravastars

-Black holes are important cornerstones of modern astrophysics and the endpoint of gravitational collapse~\cite{Penrose65, Penrose70a}.
-While their existence is perfectly compatible with gravitational-wave~\cite{Abbott2016fw} and electromagnetic~\cite{Akiyama2019_L1_etal, EHT_SgrA_PaperI_etal} observations, some of the properties of black holes remain source of concern and debate.
+\textit{Introduction}.
+Black holes are important cornerstones of modern astrophysics and the end point of gravitational collapse~\cite{Penrose65, Penrose70a}.
+While their existence is perfectly compatible with gravitational-wave~\cite{Abbott2016fw} and electromagnetic~\cite{Akiyama2019_L1_etal, EHT_SgrA_PaperI_etal} observations, some of the properties of black holes remain a source of concern and debate.
 Classical black holes, in fact, contain physical singularities where the predictability of general relativity breaks down.
 Additionally, they are shielded by an event horizon whose semiclassical evolution leads to problems with loss of information.
 To resolve these issues, alternative mathematical descriptions of black holes have gained significant attention over the last decades.
-These alternatives either remove the singularity while preserving the existence of an event horizon -- as in the case of so-called ``regular black holes'' -- or do not have either -- as in the case of ``black-hole mimickers'' (see, \eg \cite{Bardeen68, Dymnikova1992, Hayward2006PRL, Simpson2019, Gambini2020, Lobo2021, Ashtekar2023, Maso2023, Bonanno2024, Bueno2024, Khodabakhshi2025} for some regular black-hole solutions or \cite{Carballo2025} for a recent review).
+These alternatives either remove the singularity while preserving the existence of an event horizon---as in the case of so-called ``regular black holes''---or do not have either---as in the case of ``black hole mimickers'' (see, \eg \cite{Bardeen68, Dymnikova1992, Hayward2006PRL, Simpson2019, Gambini2020, Lobo2021, Ashtekar2023, Maso2023, Bonanno2024, Bueno2024, Casadio2024, Khodabakhshi2025, Casadio2025, Harada2025} for some regular black hole solutions or \cite{Carballo2025} for a recent review).